djplaner/blog/docs/2007/09/30/its-all-over-no-need-to-select-an-lms/index.md

 ---
-title: "It&#039;s all over: no need to select an LMS"
+title: "It's all over: no need to select an LMS"
 date: 2007-09-30 22:14:18+10:00
 categories: ['elearning']
 type: post